The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus

 {

 6pt

-\begin{quote}We explore the geometry that underlies the osculating structures of the Heisenberg calculus.
-For a smooth manifold $M$ with a distribution $H\subseteq TM$ analysts have developed explicit (and rather complicated) coordinate formulas to define the nilpotent groups that are central to the calculus.
-Our aim is, specifically, to gain insight in the {\em intrinsic} structures that underlie these coordinate formulas.
-There are two key ideas.
-First, we construct a certain generalization of the notion of tangent vectors, called ``parabolic arrows'', involving a mix of first and second order derivatives.
-Parabolic arrows are the natural elements for the nilpotent groups of the osculating structure.
-Secondly, we formulate the natural notion of exponential map for the fiber bundle of parabolic arrows, and show that it explains the coordinate formulas of osculating structures.
-The result is a conceptual simplification and unification of the treatment of the Heisenberg calculus found in the analytic literature.
-As a bonus we obtain insight in how to construct a tangent groupoid for this calculus (for arbitrary filtered manifolds), which is a key tool in the study of hypoelliptic Fredholm index problems. \end{quote} }
+\begin{quote}We explore the geometry that underlies the osculating nilpotent group structures of the Heisenberg calculus.
+For a smooth manifold $M$ with a distribution $H\subseteq TM$ analysts use explicit (and rather complicated) coordinate formulas to define the nilpotent groups that are central to the calculus.
+Our aim in this paper is to provide insight in the intrinsic geometry that underlies these coordinate formulas.
+First, we introduce `parabolic arrows' as a generalization of tangent vectors.
+The definition of parabolic arrows involves a mix of first and second order derivatives.
+Parabolic arrows can be composed, and the group of parabolic arrows can be identified with the nilpotent groups of the (generalized) Heisenberg calculus.
+Secondly, we formulate a notion of exponential map for the fiber bundle of parabolic arrows, and show how it explains the coordinate formulas of osculating structures found in the literature on the Heisenberg calculus.
+The result is a conceptual simplification and unification of the treatment of the Heisenberg calculus. \end{quote} }